byrd-laif/soilMakers/readme.md

 Not addressing immediate needs is an insult to the young.
 Individuals with passion, purpose and practical skills make the world a better place.

-**Someone is calling home.
-Taking the steps; teaching what one needs to learn.
-Acting, and that act is transferring through to Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.
+**It's time to call home.
+To Act and for those acts to transfer through to Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.
+Taking the steps, teaching what one needs to learn.

 #### Explore